apache/cassandra/doc/source/operating/metrics.rst

-HintsSucceeded               Meter          A meter of the hints successfully delivered HintsFailed                  Meter          A meter of the hints that failed deliver HintsTimedOut                Meter          A meter of the hints that timed out Hints_delays                 Histogram      Histogram of hint delivery delays (in milliseconds) Hints_delays-<PeerIP>        Histogram      Histogram of hint delivery delays (in milliseconds) per peer
+HintsSucceeded               Meter          A meter of the hints successfully delivered HintsFailed                  Meter          A meter of the hints that failed deliver HintsTimedOut                Meter          A meter of the hints that timed out Hint_delays                 Histogram      Histogram of hint delivery delays (in milliseconds) Hint_delays-<PeerIP>        Histogram      Histogram of hint delivery delays (in milliseconds) per peer
 =========================== ============== ===========

 SSTable Index Metrics